 - Despite the name, there’s a good bit of hardware involved as most SD WAN vendors lead with hardware appliances in accounts.

-Or more simply you can engage a Managed Service Provider (Onwave) who deals with hardware selection and gives you a single bill for your WAN even if it is built out of tens of providers globally.
+You can also engage a Managed Service Provider to give you a single bill for your WAN even if it is built out of tens of providers globally.

-They will even make a change to your WAN in less than MPLS-standard 28 days!
+They will even make a change to your WAN in less than 28 days!